 At the University of Houston, we've quickly established a middle distance power with athletes running 1:48.40, 1:49.08, 1:49.33 for 800m and 3:44 & 3:46 for 1,500m, 7:59 & 8:08 for 3k and 13:56 for 5k.
 We have set school records in events ranging from 800m to 10k.
 In the past two years, we've had 3 men all-conference in each year, and had Brian Barraza place 4th at the South Central Regional, running 29:41 for 10k.
 In doing so, he ran the fastest XC 10k in school history and qualified for Nationals.
 Brian also finished 13th at the World Junior Championships in 2014.

-I have also dabbled in writing, as can be seen in this blog.
-I'm the author of the book, The Science of Running, and am a current monthly writer for Running Times magazine.
+I'm currently working on my 2nd book with Brad Stulberg.
+My first, The Science of Running, was a bestseller.
+I was also a monthly columnist for Running Times magazine.
 Additionally, I have written articles for Competitor magazine, New Studies in Athletics and various scientific peer reviewed journals, including the International Journal of Athletic Training & Therapy.
 I've been featured in articles in The New Yorker, Wired, Runner's World, Outside magazine, The Wall Street Journal, The New York Times, and in the books Tread Lightly and Runner's World Guide to Minimalism and Barefoot Running.
 A complete list can be seen below.

 In addition to coaching, I have acted as a consultant to numerous world class runners, triathletes, and a variety of other sports for physiology, nutrition, training, or injury/medical conditions.
 Additionally, I have done work with a few national governing bodies with coaches education and training models.
 Lastly, I've been fortunate enough to work with a handful of running related technology/physiological testing companies and serve as an Advisor to the tech startup company RunScribe.

 B.S.
 University of Houston 2008 (Exercises Science)